 Women do not ask for, cause, invite, or deserve to be assaulted.
 Women and men sometimes exercise poor judgment about safety behavior, but that does not make them responsible for the attack.
 Attackers are responsible for their attacks and their use of violence to overpower, control, and abuse another human being.

-Good self-defense programs do not "tell" an individual what she "should" or "should not" do.
-A program should offer options, techniques, and a way of analyzing situations.
-A program may point out what USUALLY works best in MOST situations, but each situation is unique and the final decision rests with the person actually confronted by the situation.
+Our women’s self-defense program does not "tell" you what you "should" or "should not" do.
+Our program offers options, techniques, and a way of analyzing situations.
+Our program may point out what USUALLY works best in MOST situations, but each situation is unique and the final decision rests with the person actually confronted by the situation.

 Q: If I Used Physical Self-Defense Could I Get Hurt Worse?

 The question to answer first is what does "hurt worse" mean?
 Rape survivors speak eloquently about emotional hurts lasting long after physical hurts heal.
 Studies show a physical self-defense response does not increase the level of injury, and sometimes decreases the likelihood.
 Also, women going along with the attacker have sometimes been brutally injured anyway.
 The point of using self-defense is to de-escalate a situation and get away as soon as possible.
 Knowing some physical techniques increases the range of possible self-defense options, but the decision to choose a physical option must remain with the person in the situation.

 Words like "most realistic," "best," "guaranteed success," etc. are all advertising gimmicks.
 Choosing a self-defense class is a serious decision and is preferably based on some research.
 No program or instructor can replicate a "real" assault since there are so many different scenarios, and because a real attack would require a no-holds-barred fight which would be irresponsible and extremely dangerous to enact.
 Responsible self-defense training requires control.
 It is important that each student in a class is able to control her own participation in the class and never feels forces to participate